surajmitsel/surajmitsel/Cpp/read/Constructor.md

   - Move
 - It enables the object to initialize itself.
 - It invokes automatically when object is created
-- A construtor which does not accept any parameter called adefault constructor eg. `A::A()`
+- A constructor which does not accept any parameter called a default constructor eg. `A::A()`
 - When no Constructor is defined compiler supply `default constructor`.
-- There is no return type not even a void so constructor can not return any value.
+- There is no return type not even a void so constructor cannot return any value.
 - They cannot be inherited by derived class
 - An object with Constructor-destructor cannot be a member of union
 - when Constructor is parameterized then we must pass the argument to the constructor when object is created
 - Constructor is a member function of a class which initialize object.
-- Constuctor can not be `virtual` because at the time when the constructor is invoked the `vitual table` may not be available in the memory.
+- Constructor cannot be `virtual` because at the time when the constructor is invoked the `virtual table` may not be available in the memory.
-- The concept of `vitual constructor` can be acheived by `factory method` pattern.
+- The concept of `virtual constructor` can be achieved by `factory method` pattern.
-- Constuctor can not be `static` because its an memeber function to a class but `static` functions are not part of the class.
+- Constructor cannot be `static` because it's an member function to a class but `static` functions are not part of the class.
-- Constuctor can be a `friend function` to other class
+- Constructor can be a `friend function` to other class
 - You can declare constructor as `protected` or `private`.
 - It can be declare as `inline`, `explicit`, `friend` or `constexpr`.